Go back to blog

 Ticket Type Walk Up Price/Peak Online SAVE 20% - Pre-Book Online (Off Peak Weekdays) Adult $46 $36.80 Child (3-15 yrs) $33 $26.40 Student or Senior* $37 $29.60 Child (0-2 yrs) FREE FREE Merlin Annual Passholder FREE N/A

-- Price includes a Digi Photo Pass giving you unlimited digital photos (excludes Koala Photo experience)!
+- Price includes Digi Photo Pass with 8 digital photos included (excludes Koala Photo experience)!

 - Get your ticket on your phone